ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 ### 3.2.3 Cohort Management

 **Essential for MVP**:
-- Create and manage basic patient cohorts
+- Create and manage patient cohorts by population and treatment group
 - Simple assignment of therapists to cohorts
 - Fundamental cohort-level metrics
 - Basic cohort comparison functionality
+- Track 2-week and 6-week intervention outcomes by cohort

 **Future Releases**:
 - Advanced cohort analytics and statistical tools